Discover Sham Variations to Elevate Your Bedding Style

 Quilts: Warm and Cozy

-Quilts offer more warmth with their stitched multi-layer design, often filled with cotton or synthetic fibers.
-They’re excellent for colder weather or anyone who loves a cozy, tucked-in feel.
+Quilts provide more warmth thanks to their stitched, multi-layer design, often filled with cotton or synthetic fibers.
+They’re excellent for colder weather or anyone who enjoys a traditional, tucked-in feel.

 Duvets and Comforters: Heavy-Duty Warmth

 Duvets, with removable covers and thick down or synthetic fill, provide excellent insulation.
 Comforters offer similar warmth but come as a one-piece, making both better for cold sleepers or winter bedding.
 Curious how a duvet compares?
-Visit our Ultimate Guide to Duvets.
+Visit our Duvets vs. Comforter guide.

 Table: Coverlet Washing Instructions